inveniosoftware/invenio/docs/community/maintainers-guide/releasing.rst

 released.
 Then:

 1. Update the ``setup.py``:
-    - review all modules lower and upper bounds and adjust them as needed.
+    - Review all modules lower and upper bounds and adjust them as needed.
 2. Documentation:
-    - review documentation and make sure new features or breaking changes are documented, to help users when upgrading.
+    - Review documentation and make sure new features or breaking changes are documented, to help users when upgrading.
 3. Prepare release notes (`see example <https://github.com/inveniosoftware/invenio/commit/f4d0aa5ac78d76228fe86754eeb3bbfe81a1854f>`_):
     - In ``docs/releases/``, copy an existing patch-level or minor